Bobzikwick/gpsd-prometheus-exporter/README.md

 Check out [gps_setserial.service](https://github.com/brendanbank/gpsd-prometheus-exporter/blob/master/gps_setserial.service) to run at boot time.

 The default tcp port is 9015.
-You can test if the exporter is up by running the follwing command on the local machine:
+You can test if the exporter is up by running the following command on the local machine:

 	curl -s localhost:9015